5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 </details>

 ## About
-EFI folder for the Gigabyte Z490 Vision G mainboard I've been working on and refining since September 2020.
-It's based on Dortania's OpenCore Install Guide and analysis of an .ioreg file from a real iMac20,1.
+EFI folder and config.plist for the Gigabyte Z490 Vision G mainboard I've been working on and refining since September 2020.
+It's based on Dortania's OpenCore Install Guide and analysis of an `.ioreg` file from a real iMac20,1.
 I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpatches from Daliansky's "OC-Little" Repo to get it as close to a real Mac as possible.
-USB Ports are mapped via `ACPI`, so no USBPort kext is required.
+USB Ports are mapped via `ACPI`, so no USB Port kext is required.
 I think this is the most sophisticated Z490 Vision G EFI folder available on Github.

-This is a *genuine* Z490 Vision G EFI, built from scratch.
-Unlike most pseudo Z490 Vision G EFIs posted on Forums and Repos, which are either based on generically patched DSDTs by Olarila/MaLDon (stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
-My EFI Folder doesn't contain any of this junk.
+This is a *genuine* Z490 Vision G EFI built from scratch.
+Unlike most so-called Z490 Vision G EFIs posted on Forums and Repos, which are either based on generic SSDTs by Olarila/MaLDon or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary Device Properties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.

-Tested successfully with macOS Mojave, Catalina, Big Sur and Monterey.
+Tested successfully with macOS 10.14 to 13.1.

 **NOTE**: For best results, read and follow the install instruction carefully and thoroughly.

 | :warning: Issues related to macOS Monterey/Ventura|
 |:--------------------------------------------------|
 |The Intel I225-V Ethernet Controller doesn't work in macOS 12+ by default.
 You need a [fix](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md).
-|600/700-series Nvidia Cards require [Geforce Kepler Patcher](https://github.com/chris1111/Geforce-Kepler-patcher) or [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).
+|600/700-series Nvidia Cards require [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) or [Geforce Kepler Patcher](https://github.com/chris1111/Geforce-Kepler-patcher) to reinstall Nvidia drivers.

 ## Build Info